sarangKP/Enhancing-Child-Safety-and-Security-through-Integrated-Technology-for-Urban-Areas/README.md

 4. Embedded Systems: Integrated into CCTV setups with microcontrollers like Arduino UNO for real-time response.
 6. Alert Management: Automated alerts through integrated channels for caregivers and authorities.

+📚 References

+## 📚 References

+- [DeepFace: A Unified Face Recognition Library](https://github.com/serengil/deepface) - A powerful library for face analysis and recognition, used for building the face detection component of this project.